keithasaurus/koda-validate/README.md

 if it's invalid it returns `Invalid[List[str]]`.

 This is a useful model to have for validation, because it means we can **combine** validators in different ways (i.e. nesting them), and have our model of validation be consistent throughout.
-In theory, we should be able to validate anything with this approach.

 Take a look at [Extension](#extension) to see how to build custom `Validator`s.

 ### Predicates
 In validation, predicates are simple expressions that return a `True` or `False` for a given condition.
-Koda Validate uses predicates to
-_enrich_ `Validator`s.
-Because `Validator`s might return different types and values in their valid state than in their input, it's difficult to do something like apply a list of `Validator`s to a given value: even _if_ the types all match up, there's no assurance that the values won't change from one validator to the next.
+Koda Validate uses a class based om this concept, `Predicate`, to _enrich_ `Validator`s.
+Because the type and value of a `Validator`'s valid state may differ from those of its input, it's difficult to do something like apply a list of `Validator`s to a given value: even _if_ the types all match up, there's no assurance that the values won't change from one validator to the next.

-The role of a `Predicate` in Koda Validate is to perform additional validation _after_ the data has been verified to be of a specific type.
+The role of a `Predicate` in Koda Validate is to perform additional validation _after_ the data has been verified to be of a specific type or shape.
 To this end, `Predicate`s in Koda Validate cannot change their input types or values.
 Let's go further with our `IntValidator`:
 ```python
 from koda_validate import *